Kodachrome: Archival stability

 When stored in darkness, Kodachrome's long-term stability under suitable conditions is superior to other types of color film of the same era.
 While existing Kodachrome materials from before Kodak simplified the development process in 1938 are almost always faded, images on Kodachrome slides and motion picture films made after this point retain accurate color and density to this day.
 It has been calculated that the yellow dye, the least stable, would suffer a 20% loss of dye in 185 years.
 This is because developed Kodachrome does not retain unused color couplers.
 Nevertheless, Kodachrome's color stability under bright light, for example during projection, is inferior to substantive slide films.
 Kodachrome's fade time under projection is about one hour, compared to Fujichrome's two and a half hours.

 Unprocessed Kodachrome film may survive long periods between exposure and processing.
 In one case, several rolls were exposed and then lost in a Canadian forest.
-Upon discovery 19 years later they were processed and the slides were usable.
+Upon discovery 19 years later they were processed and the images were usable.